-Capital Gains Tax benefits
+Capital Gains Tax (CGT) benefits

-The gift of an asset from one person to another will usually be a chargeable disposal for capital gains tax purposes.
+The gift of an asset from one person to another will usually be a chargeable disposal for CGT purposes.
 This can prove to be a significant disadvantage in making lifetime gifts, unless there is no capital gain arising (e.g. if you are simply making a cash gift).
-Using a trust enables both the settlor and the beneficiary to take advantage of Capital Gains Tax Holdover reliefs which are available on both a gift to a trust, and the transfer out from a trust to a beneficiary.
+Using a trust enables both the settlor and the beneficiary to take advantage of CGT Hold-over Reliefs which are available on both a gift to a trust, and the transfer out from a trust to a beneficiary.
 These reliefs have the effect of deferring the capital gain until the asset is ultimately disposed of by the beneficiary.